KULeuven-Diepenbeek/osc-course/content/exercises/tasks_inter_thread_communication.md

 weight: 3
 ---

+Threading and inter-thread communication are complex topics that can be challenging to implement (correctly).
+However, even if you can use concepts like mutexes and semaphores without errors, it's still not always trivial to know *how to apply them to a specific problem*.
+Even for the well-known producer-consumer problem, several different setups are possible.

+This task requires you to think about the bigger picture and forces you to explain your thoughts in a concise and clear fashion.
+Some of the questions do not have a "single right answer" and/or are a bit vague: that is intentional.

-* Analyse exercise 6_4_3.c (shown below) and write a report (2-3 pages):
+Analyse the code below and write a report (3-4 pages):

-  1. describe what the program does (in general, not line-by-line)
+1. Describe what the program does (in general, not line-by-line)
+2. Note that this program does something similar to the prime-thread exercise (nr 3) in [Section 6.7](/ch6-tasks/lab3_interthreadcomm)
+    * However, it is fundamentally different in how it divides the responsibilities between producers and consumers.
+    * Explain this difference in detail.
+    * Discuss which of both approaches you think is probably more realistic / more likely to occur in practice.
-  2. make a line chart that plots 'the elapsed real time' the program consumes (y-axis) in function of 'the number of threads that are contributing' (x-axis)
+3. Make a line chart that plots 'the elapsed real time' the program consumes (y-axis) in function of 'the number of threads that are contributing' (x-axis)
-      * for this, you change the NUMBER_OF_THREADS in the program to different values and re-run the program to observe the time it takes to complete
+    * For this, you change the NUMBER_OF_THREADS in the program to different values and re-run the program to observe the time it takes to complete
     * Note:
         * the scale on the X-axis goes from 2 to 300
         * at least 8 data points should be present in the chart
         * you can use any charting program for this (for example excel or google sheets)
         * **TIP** use the command [*time*](https://linux.die.net/man/1/time)
+        * **NOTE** printf() can seriously slow down a program.
+Test this for yourself by running the timing tests with and without printf() statements.
-  3. interpret the chart and draw conclusions
+3. Interpret the chart and draw conclusions
-  4. explain what you think would happen if you would create more than one producer thread (with MAX_COUNT divided between the threads)
+4. Explain what would (probably) happen if you would use more than one producer thread (with MAX_COUNT divided between the threads)
-  5. actually extend the program so it runs more than one producer thread
-      * Note: ```sem_trywait``` can be used to good effect here
-  6. compare the actual outcome with your hypothesis from step 4 and explain why this happens
+    * Would the program run faster or slower?
+Why?
+    * Does it make sense to use multiple *producer* threads with this setup?
+Why (not)?
+    * Does it make sense to use multiple *consumer* threads with this setup?
+Why (not)?
+    * Answer both questions for the prime-thread exercise (nr 3) in [Section 6.7](/ch6-tasks/lab3_interthreadcomm) as well
+    * For a different problem, how would you decide how many producer and consumer threads you would need?
+5. The producer-consumer problem comes up in many other settings as well
+    * Provide at least 2 examples of industrial (e.g., factory, logistics) or other real-world scenarios in which the producer-consumer problem occurs
+    * Note: there aren't always literal "producers" or "consumers" of course; these are general concepts
+        * For example, people in line at an amusement park can be seen as producers, while the park rides/rollercoasters are consumers
+6. Include your solution (source code) for the prime-thread exercise (nr 3) in [Section 6.7](/ch6-tasks/lab3_interthreadcomm)
+    * This is not part of the page-limit for the report of course ;)

+**Note that, like all other tasks, this is an individual assignment!**

-<center>**hand in the report and the extended source code via toledo**</center>
+<center>**Hand in the report and the source code for the prime-thread exercise (together in a .zip file) via Toledo **</center>

 ```C
 #include <stdio.h>